Long Range Graph Benchmark: Introduction

 Nevertheless, we believe there is a consensus in the community towards the development of specific benchmarks that can assist LRI enabled-GNNs, including full-graph operable Graph Transformers.
 This can be observed in existing independent attempts at proposing new graph benchmarks to evaluate LRI.
-In \cite{stachenfeld2020graph}, a new Graph MNIST benchmark with an increased average graph diameter compared to MNIST superpixels \cite{defferrard2016convolutional, dwivedi2020benchmarking} was used to evaluate the ability of Spectral Graph Network in incorporating long range signals.
-Similarly, a synthetic color connectivity task that, by construction, requires LRI propagation to differentiate between its classes was used in \cite{rampavsek2021hierarchical} to demonstrate a hierarchical graph network's ability in modeling long-range signals.
+In Stachenfeld et al. \cite{stachenfeld2020graph}, a new Graph MNIST benchmark with an increased average graph diameter compared to MNIST superpixels \cite{defferrard2016convolutional, dwivedi2020benchmarking} was used to evaluate the ability of Spectral Graph Network in incorporating long range signals.
+Similarly, a synthetic color connectivity task that, by construction, requires LRI to differentiate between its classes was used in Rampášek \& Wolf \cite{rampavsek2021hierarchical} to demonstrate a hierarchical graph network's ability in modeling such signals.
+Another synthetic benchmark was used in Alon et al. \cite{alon2020bottleneck} to probe the oversquashing phenomenon and implement intuitive tricks such as a fully connected graph layer to alleviate the bottleneck.
+Finally, a Chains dataset \cite{gu2020implicit} was created for testing long-range dependency that was adopted to develop enhanced models such as higher order Transformers \cite{kim2021transformers}, among others \cite{yang2021graph, liu2022mgnni}.
 Apart from the aforementioned synthetic and semi-real tasks, MalNet \cite{freitas2020large}, a real-world dataset of large function call graphs (avg.
 15k nodes) was recently proposed.
 MalNet could be a potential LRI task given its graph sizes, which we discuss in Section~\ref{sec:characterizing} as a characterizing aspect of LRI benchmarks, along with other factors.